salgadorw/RWS.Helper/README.md

 # RWS.Helper

-Set of useful c# extesion methods to increase productivity.
+Set of useful c# extesion methods created with the purpose of increase productivity.